 Once the underlying cause has been addressed, you should implement a chemical treatment program, either via a professional company or if you are competent with chemical and insecticide safety, via the DIY route.

 Option 1 – Permethrin

-Permethrin is a water-based insecticide that is applied by sprayer or brush.
+Permethrin is a water-based insecticide that is applied by a sprayer or brush.
 The timber will absorb the liquid to a depth of between 2 – 5mm, the water then evaporates leaving the chemical behind which kills the woodworm on contact.
 Permethrin works very well on the Common Furniture Beetle, but if you have an infestation of House Longhorn or Death Watch Beetles, you may need to inject a gel version of this chemical deep into the timber.
-Surrounding timbers should also be treated, even if they appear to free of these two pests.
+Surrounding timbers should also be treated, even if they appear to be free of these two pests.